How to Get Cron Job Failure Alerts in 2026

 exit $EXIT_CODE

-5. Heartbeat monitoring with CronSafe
+5. Heartbeat monitoring (catches every failure mode)

 Methods 1-4 share the same blind spot: they can't detect a job that never ran.
 Heartbeat monitoring flips the model — instead of reporting failures, your job reports success.
 If the success signal is missing, you get alerted.

-# only fires if the job exits with code 0
+# The && ensures the ping only fires if the job exits with code 0

 0 2 * * * /usr/local/bin/backup.sh && curl -s https://api.getcronsafe.com/ping/abc123